joaoraf/menthor-backend/README.md

 # Ontouml2 Infrastructure
-The OntoUML 2.0 metamodel with the additions of modeling of events and serializations in JSON.
+The OntoUML 2.0 metamodel with the additions of modeling of events and serialization in JSON.

 **Release Notes**: